-- 1) Engaging with texts in relation to identity - a) Expression of identity; ways of belonging - b) Conveying ideas about individual/identity - 2) Contexts of language and culture - a) Effect of intercultural understanding on interaction and expression of identity - b) Aspects of intercultural communication such as register and body language - c) How customs/traditions may vary - d) Own language learning and intercultural experiences - 3) Values, beliefs and perspectives - a) Individual values, beliefs and perspectives & expression of identity such as role and relationships - b) Construction of identity and belonging - c) Own values, beliefs and practices.
+- 1) Engaging with texts in relation to identity - a) Expression of identity; ways of belonging - b) Conveying ideas about individual/identity. - 2) Contexts of language and culture - a) Effect of intercultural understanding on interaction and expression of identity - b) Aspects of intercultural communication such as register and body language - c) How customs/traditions may vary - d) Own language learning and intercultural experiences. - 3) Values, beliefs and perspectives - a) Individual values, beliefs and perspectives & expression of identity such as role and relationships - b) Construction of identity and belonging. - c) Own values, beliefs and practices.

-Q2: The Individual b

-- 4) Features of language use - a) Ideas about the individual's experience - b) Sharing ideas and understanding perspectives - c) Audience, purpose and context in spoken and written interactions - d) Processes and strategies in viewing, listening and reading - e) Grammatical features and functions for communication, accuracy, complexity and fluency - 5) Reflection - a) Reflection on learning processes recognising cognitive, cultural, personal and linguistic elements of language acquisition
+- Q2: The Individual b - 4) Features of language use - a) Ideas about the individual's experience - b) Sharing ideas and understanding perspectivesc) Audience, purpose and context in spoken and - c) Audience, purpose and context in spoken and written interactions - d) Processes and strategies in viewing, listening and reading - e) Grammatical features and functions for communication, accuracy, complexity and fluency - 5) Reflection - Reflection on learning processes, recognising cognitive, cultural, personal and linguistic elements of language acquisition - 6) Engaging with texts in relation to identity sequel.